“Green consumerism is still Consumerism”

 There are a dozen ways to do everything, I’m sure!
 But I’m offering these tips in case they help someone find a solution they’ve been looking for.

 I had a fish delivery the other day, and tried a new way of freezing it.
 Previously I had wrapped the fillets in pairs, in cling film, to freeze.
 How to tackle it this time without clingfilm?
 I then remembered the old technique of glazing…

 I cut up the inner bag from cereal to line a tray, and lay the pieces of fish neatly so they don’t touch, and put them in the freezer.
-A few hours later, I took them out, and ran them under a trickle of cold water to cover completely, then returned to the freezer.
-Twice more, for a total of 3 layers.
+A few hours later, I took them out, and ran them under a trickle of cold water (or dip in ice water is even better) to cover completely, then returned to the freezer.
+Repeat, for a total of 5 or 6 layers.
 This is what replaces the cling film and stops freezer burn.
 I then put them all into an empty resealable sweetcorn bag I had kept, much tougher than an ordinary freezer bag.
 It was actually simpler than wrapping meal portions, and more flexible if I have visitors.

 Today I have done the same to the chicken fillets I bought at Sainsbury’s (where they let me have them in my own box!).

 When I cook meals in a sauce like curry, bolognese, casseroles etc, I virtually always cook double or triple what I need for a meal, and freeze the rest in meal-size portions.
 However, only having a small freezer, I find simply re-using plastic trays takes up too much space, and I always used to pop out the frozen block and wrap in film.